 As noted in the Online Safety Policy, cyberbullying, along with all other forms of bullying, will not be tolerated at Sevenoaks School.
 Whilst any incidents of cyberbullying will be responded to in line with our Anti-bullying Policy, the following gives specific guidance and support for staff, students and parents on identifying, responding to and mitigating against cyberbullying.

 This policy should be read in conjunction with the following policies:

 - Anti-bullying

 - Behaviour

-- IT Services Terms and Conditions
+- IT Terms of Use

 - Online Safety

 - Safeguarding

-See also the following (which are attached to the policy): Appendix 1 - Social media privacy settings
+See also the following (attached to the policy):

+Appendix 1 - Social media privacy settings